-What Do Rain Barrels Do?
+What Are Rain Barrels Used For?

-How Do Rain Barrels Work?
+How Rain Barrels Work

 What Happens When A Rain Barrel Is Full?

-But when there is a heavy rainfall, many times the rain barrel overflow valve can’t keep up, and excess water can bubble over the top of the barrel rather than out the release valve.
+Most rain barrels have some kind of a valve near the top to prevent it from overflowing.
+But during a heavy rainfall, many times the overflow valve can’t keep up, and excess water can bubble over the top of the barrel instead.

 How To Use A Rain Barrel